What happened to Duncan Alexander Burrell Gordon? - NewsBreak

 After dumping the material into the shredder, an operator at times will go up to the platform and clear the bin out of any debris, OSHA said in its citation.

-“The trail of the evidence is leading us to believe that Alex Gordon may have simply fallen into the shredder while accomplishing the clearing of the bin,” said attorney Charles Hodge, who is representing the father of the missing man.
+“The trail of the evidence is leading us to believe that Alex [Burrell Gordon] may have simply fallen into the shredder while accomplishing the clearing of the bin,” said attorney Charles Hodge, who is representing the father of the missing man.

 “The machine was operational at the time that we believe he cleared the debris.
 We don’t know that for a fact, but it makes sense.
 And again, we have to verify it through proper investigation, but the machine was ongoing and running.
 And it’s very, very powerful,” Hodge said.

-“This is peculiar because we’re in the very unfortunate position of having to have Alex declared deceased.
+“This is peculiar because we’re in the very unfortunate position of having to have Alex Burrell Gordon declared deceased.
 And so that’s kind of a simultaneous process,” he said.

 “We know that this machine, this particular machine had been investigated previously by OSHA.
 And I think it had to do with the railing,” he said.